Abkhaz language

 Abkhaz, (Note: /æbˈkɑːz, æpˈxɑːz/ ab-KAHZ-,_-ap-KHAHZ; Аԥсуа бызшәа Apsua byzshwa, /ab/.) also known as Abkhazian, is a Northwest Caucasian language most closely related to Abaza.
 It is spoken mostly by the Abkhaz people.
 It is one of the official languages of Abkhazia, where around 190,000 people speak it.
 Furthermore, it is spoken by thousands of members of the Abkhazian diaspora in Turkey, Georgia's autonomous republic of Adjara, Syria, Jordan, and several Western countries.
 27 October is the day of the Abkhazian language in Georgia.

 Classification

-Abkhaz is a Northwest Caucasian language and is thus related to Adyghe.
+Abkhaz is a Northwest Caucasian language and is thus related to Circassian and Ubykh.
 The language of Abkhaz is especially close to Abaza, and they are sometimes considered dialects of the same language, Abazgi, of which the literary dialects of Abkhaz and Abaza are simply two ends of a dialect continuum.
 Grammatically, the two are very similar; however, the differences in phonology are substantial, it also contains elements characteristic of Kabardian; these are the main reasons for many others to prefer keeping the two separate, while others still refer to it as the Tapanta dialect of Abkhaz.
 Chirikba mentions that there are possible indications that proto-Northwest Caucasian, could have divided firstly into proto-Circassian and to proto-Ubykh-Abkhaz; Ubykh then being the closest relative to Abkhaz, with it only later on being influenced by Circassian.